kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 36: Updated tilesets so they all have proper terrains and collision.
 I also made the first level more full

+Day 37: Made level 1 and 2 have full platforms, coins/coin blocks, enemies all the way,  ladders where necessary, and added other fun stuff where necessary like spikes and decor.
+Once I was done with all that, I organized all the nodes using named blank base nodes.
+Overall this was just a long day of making sure the levels where long enough and had the right spice to be fun.

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.